Find schools that offer these popular programs

 You can register to take the HiSET Exam on the HiSET website, hiset.ets.org The website has a list of testing centers in Louisiana.
 You can select a test center and schedule your tests online.

 Preparing for the HiSET Exam

 You can prepare for the HiSET Exam using the sample questions and practice tests on the HiSET website.
-If you need additional help, you can access the classes and test prep resources available through Louisiana's Workready U program network.
-There are more than 200 Workready U centers through the state.
-You can find a center near you through the Workready U section of the Louisiana Community and Technical College website at www.lctcs.edu.
+If you need additional help, you can access the classes and test prep resources available through Louisiana's WorkReady U program network.
+There are nearly 200 WorkReady U centers through the state.
+You can find a center near you through the WorkReady U section of the Louisiana Community and Technical College website at www.lctcs.edu.

 Obtaining a Louisiana High School Equivalency credential, by passing the HiSET exam, means that you can show a potential employer you are job-ready.
 The credential also opens up opportunities with college, military and training programs.
 After passing the HiSET exam, you will receive a College and Career Opportunities Report to help you achieve your next steps.